aarsenault/SolanaPulse/README.md

 ### Frontend considerations

+The front end is making use of Matine (https://mantine.dev/) as a react component library for basic styles and elements, ApexCharts for the data visualization.

 #### Future FE improvements
 - Currently, there is no app-wide state management.
 We need to wait for the data to populate when loading the TPS page, or after refreshing the page.
 - We need loading animations or skeletonized components to display before the data is populated.
+- Better navigation within the app.
+Currently you have to rely only on the browser's back navigation.
 - Add links to a chain explorer for each address shown on the FE.
 - The dark theme is very rudimentary.
 The theme needs improvement for better contrast on animations, graphs, and text.
 - We need to handle errors properly.
 If we get an error back from the API, we should display an error component and attempt a refetch.